 Has isolation gotten into your head?
 It’s entirely reasonable to feel anxious or depressed about being separated from your family members, friends, and co-workers.
 Humans are social beings, after all.

 Anxiety symptoms may also increase due to the widespread uncertainty of the new coronavirus and our lack of control over the situation.

 If you think you’re dealing with isolation anxiety or depression, here’s everything you should know about treatment and staying connected in this strange time.

 Isolation anxiety has similar symptoms to generalized anxiety disorder, but it’s activated by a lack of social interaction.
-Research has shown that loneliness and social isolation are both associated with early death.
-Social isolation is also connected to health issues like depression, sleep problems, and changes in the immune system.
+Research suggests that long-term loneliness and social isolation can contribute to a shorter lifespan.

 Most studies on isolation anxiety (and depression) have focused on older adults, since older people are more likely to live in isolation.
 (Call your grandma!)
 But during the COVID-19 outbreak, more people than ever are practicing self-isolation by following physical distancing and quarantine protocols.